akramarenkov/seq/README.md

 ## Purpose

-Library that allows you to generate a sequence of something
+Library that allows you to create a sequence of something

 ## Usage